Small Business Eligibility Requirements

 Eligible businesses must be in the legal form of an individual proprietorship, partnership, limited liability company, corporation, joint venture, association, trust or cooperative, except that where the form is a joint venture, there must be less than 50% participation by foreign business entities.

-Is my business wholly owned by eligible entities?
+Is your business wholly owned by eligible entities?

 Eligible businesses must be more than 50% directly owned and controlled by (a) one or more individuals who are citizens or permanent resident aliens of the United States, (b) other businesses, each of which is more than 50% directly owned and controlled by individuals who are U.S. citizens or permanent resident aliens of the United States, or (c) any combination of these.